akalsi87/pyproj/README.md

 Creates template Python 3.6 projects with `yapf` and `mypy`.

 ## Other features
- * initialized project with simeple docstrings and readme
+ * initialized project with simple docstrings and readme
- * intializes with an MIT license
+ * initializes with an MIT license
  * sets up helper scripts to format and create files
  * lays out the following directory structure:
 ```